 - Maximum transaction risk and risk per day are two easy ways to reduce your losses.

-- The main objective of money management is reducing the maximum drawdown of a trading account.
+- The main objective of money management is to reduce the maximum drawdown of a trading account.

 - The biggest problem in risk management is not the shortcomings of a trading strategy, but your emotions.